MORTGAGE RATES TODAY IN KENTUCKY

 FHA loans typically require a smaller down payment compared to conventional loans, making them an attractive option for first-time homebuyers or those with limited savings.

 VA loans are exclusively available to eligible veterans, active-duty military members, Reserve and National Guard members, and surviving spouses.
-These loans offer competitive interest rates, but one of the primary benefits of VA loans is that they do not require a down payment.
+These loans offer competitive interest rates, but one of the primary benefits of VA loans is that they don’t require a down payment.
 If you think your service record might entitle you to a VA loan, the next step is to apply for a Certificate of Eligibility (COE).

 USDA loans, backed by the U.S. Department of Agriculture, are specifically designed for borrowers whose income falls below a designated threshold and who are seeking to purchase a home in a rural area.
 These loans offer favorable terms and flexible eligibility requirements, including the option for many borrowers to skip the down payment.